zeroxiii/PardotCodingExcercise/README.md

 1. Parse first argument input from command line.
 If the result is anything other than an Integer, throw an error message and exit the program.

 2. The Integer argument is then passed into the program.
 From the integer, an ArrayList of primes is calculated by the following method:
-	a.
-Iterate through all numbers less than n.
+	* Iterate through all numbers less than n.
-	b.
-Check if a number is a prime.
+	* Check if a number is a prime.
-		i.
-Primes are determined by looping 1 through sqrt(x), where x is the current number being tested. ii.
-If the test number is divisible by any of the numbers in the loop, it is not a prime.
+		  * Primes are determined by looping 1 through sqrt(x), where x is the current number being tested.
+		  * If the test number is divisible by any of the numbers in the loop, it is not a prime.
-	c.
-Add the number to an ArrayList if it is a prime.
+	* Add the number to an ArrayList if it is a prime.
-	d.
-Return ArrayList of prime numbers to calling function.
+	* Return ArrayList of prime numbers to calling function.

 3. The program will then loop through the ArrayList of Primes twice in a nested loop.
 The outer loop will provide the values of x.
 The inner loop will provide the values of y.
 This in turn tests all possible combination of primes including duplicates (e.g. [3, 3], [5, 5]) and all permutations of pairs (e.g. [5, 3] and [3, 5]).
 The program tests all of these inputs as it cannot be assumed that order of inputs does not affect the result, resulting in these somewhat redundant entries.
-	a.
-During each run of the inner loop, the additive test will be run: secret(x + y) == secret(x) + secret(y).
+	* During each run of the inner loop, the additive test will be run: secret(x + y) == secret(x) + secret(y).
-	b.
-If any result from the test is false, the loop will exit and the additive test will have failed.
+	* If any result from the test is false, the loop will exit and the additive test will have failed.
-	c.
-If all results pass, the function returns true.
+	* If all results pass, the function returns true.

 4. The main function will take the results from the additive tests and display them to the user.

 # Notes

 The secret() function:
 For this exercise, a sample secret() function was created within the SecretAdditiveTest class to test the functionality of the program.
 The used secret() function is defined as:

-public static int secret(int n)
+public static int secret(int n)  {  return n;  }
-{
-	return n;
-}

 This function is additive, so all tests run should result in the number being additive.

 If there is a desire to test a secret() function that is not additive, simply change secret() to:

-public static int secret(int n)
+public static int secret(int n)  {  return n^2;  }
-{
-	return n^2;
-}

 This function is not additive and should result in a test failure message.
 Making this change in SecretAdditiveTest.java and recompiling will provide this result.